Alexey Rybnikov: Biography

 Alexey Rybnikov was born in Moscow on July 17, 1945.
+In 1962 he graduated from the Central Music School at the Moscow Conservatory.
+In 1967 he graduated from the Tchaikovsky Moscow Conservatory in the composition class of Aram Khachaturian.

 Alexey composed one of his first works, "The Thief of Baghdad", being influenced by a very popular at those times trophy film under the same name.
 In 1969 Rybnikov was admitted to the Union of Soviet Composers.

+In 1999, by decree of the Moscow Government, the Alexey Rybnikov Theater was established under the Moscow Committee for Culture.

 In 2005 Alexey Rybnikov celebrated his 60th Anniversary by a special concert conducted by Mark Gorenstein at Chaikovsky Concert Hall.
 Years 2005-2008 were marked by presentations of Children Musicals composed by Alexey Rybnikov.

 The entire life of Alexey Rybnikov is associated with music.
 But music is not the only field of activity — he has been contributing to some public projects.

 Rybnikov is a President of the National Festival “The Musical Heart of the Theatre” and Russian Family Festival “Our Buratino”.

+Rybnikov is a member of the United Russia party; in 2022, he supported the Russian invasion of Ukraine.

 Movie soundtracks

 Since 1965 Alexey has already started composing movie music.
 Since 1979 Rybnikov has been a member of the Union of Cinematographers.

 Working over the past four decades in cinematograph Rybnikov has written music for more than 100 films.
 Despite the huge total number of the movie works, some of them have become important milestones in Rybnikov's creative work.
 Among them there are soundtracks to such movies as: